i3uex/CompareML/README.md

 - engine.py.
 It is the *CompareML* core.
 It contains the "split function" module which divides the dataset for training and evaluation and communicates with the providers' modules that needs to be called to fulfill the requirements of the experiments defined by the users through the **execute** function.
 Additionally, the **execute** function carry out a OneHotEncoding operation to the dataset (Scikit Learn does not directly work with categorical features)

-- turiGraphlab.py.
-It contains the code of the Turi Graphlab Create provider that builds the models.
+- turiCreate.py.
+It contains the code of the Turi Create provider that builds the models.
 The algorithms are accessed through the *turicreate* library.

 - scikitLearn.py.
 It contains the code of the Scikit Learn provider that builds the models.
 The algorithms are accessed through the *sklearn* library.